How Weather And Climate Change Will Affect Your Business Or Occupation

 Prolonged periods of warm or cold & stormy weather both have potentially negative effects on construction.
 Unpredictable, stormy weather that is a trademark of a changing weather system leads to long delays in construction, as well as dangerous working conditions.

-These delays are very costly for construction companies, as it means not meeting targets, paying a workforce when no work is possible, and disruption in scheduling and the delivering of building supplies.
+These delays are very costly for construction companies, as it means not meeting targets, paying a workforce when no work is possible, and disruption in scheduling and the delivery of building supplies.

 Extended periods of heat also impact the industry.
 It creates an uncomfortable working environment, with heat-related fatigue reducing productivity.
 Warm conditions also make concrete problematic to cure.
 The combination of both leads to a slowdown in construction.